When I arrived in San Francisco…

 One thing that happened during the presentation, was that we who were visiting were asked to introduce ourselves, and one man in the audience turned out to be a Swedish man, working for the Swedish church.

 He said he had read a book I had written 10 years earlier about dying patients in Sweden and at a hospice in England, and that was a pleasant surprise.
-Sten L. later turned out to be a good help at San Francisco General Hospital, SFGH.
+He later turned out to be a good help at San Francisco General Hospital, SFGH.

 The first names were Keith and Gery.
-They had been together for a very long time, and had decided that if one of them died, the other one would follow.
+They had been together for a very long time.

 Through them I met Sarah Finnegan, who was Gery´s emotional volunteer from SHANTI.
 She introduced me to another client she had, Larry, a man who lived with his cat almost as in a hole in the wall, squeezed in between two apartments.